alighazal/big-data-platforms-assingments/assignment-1-100505816/reports/Assignment-Nr-Report.md

     - TODO: read and write more about data modeling in cassadra

-3. TODO: Assume that you are the tenant, write a mysimbdp-dataingest that takes data from your selected sources and stores the data into mysimbdp-coredms.
+3. Assume that you are the tenant, write a mysimbdp-dataingest that takes data from your selected sources and stores the data into mysimbdp-coredms.
 Explain what would be the atomic data element/unit to be stored.
 Explain possible consistency options for writing data in your mysimdbpdataingest (1 point)

-    - almost done
+    - the atomic data point would be a row. and i decided to go with a write consistancy level of 1. the rational behind this decisions is to speed up the writing process and to make the date replication more asynchronous.

 4. Given your deployment environment, measure and show the performance (e.g., response time, throughputs, and failure) of the tests for 1,5, 10, .., n of concurrent mysimbdp-dataingest writing data into mysimbdp-coredms with different speeds/velocities together with the change of the number of nodes of mysimbdp-coredms.
 Indicate any performance differences due to the choice of consistency options (1 point)